colza12/ctf_writeup/picoGym Exclusive/Reverse Engineering/Picker II/README.md

 # Picker II:Reverse Engineering

-Can you figure out how this program works to get the flag?\
+Can you figure out how this program works to get the flag?
-Connect to the program with netcat: `$ nc saturn.picoctf.net 57878`/ The program's source code can be downloaded [here](https://github.com/colza12/ctf_writeup/blob/main/picoGym%20Exclusive/Picker%20II/picker-II.py).
+Connect to the program with netcat: `$ nc saturn.picoctf.net 57878`
+The program's source code can be downloaded [here](picker-II.py).

 # Solution